chinesepy/Actions-OpenWrt-R86s/README.md

 - Select `Build OpenWrt` on the Actions page.
 - Click the `Run workflow` button.
 - When the build is complete, click the `Artifacts` button in the upper right corner of the Actions page to download the binaries.

-## Tips

-- It may take a long time to create a `.config` file and build the OpenWrt firmware.
-Thus, before create repository to build your own firmware, you may check out if others have already built it which meet your needs by simply [search `Actions-Openwrt` in GitHub](https://github.com/search?q=Actions-openwrt).
-- Add some meta info of your built firmware (such as firmware architecture and installed packages) to your repository introduction, this will save others' time.

 ## Credits